candourpro/website/src/docs/overview/fluid-design-rhythm-and-steps.md

 Fluid design allows you to specify less breakpoints and enable a more adaptive user experience.

-If you resize your browser window, you'll notice that the "**Fluid heading**" below will change it's font size in proportion.
+If you resize your browser window, you'll notice that the "**FLUID**" heading below will change it's font size in proportion.

 ```jsx